AnalogCyan/More-Vanilla-Mobs/README.md

 ## Installation

-You can install this data pack by downloading the zip under [releases](https://github.com/AnalogCyan/More-Vanilla-Mobs/releases), dropping it into your world's data packs screen/folder, and enabling it.
+You can install this data pack by downloading the lastest `More-Vanilla-Mobs.zip` under [releases](https://github.com/AnalogCyan/More-Vanilla-Mobs/releases), dropping it into your world's data packs screen/folder, and enabling it.

 ## License